gvwilson/thirdbit/src/fiction/santas/index.md

 "Hmph,"
 Gran-Granna Tumbly snorted.
 "Fancy words like that,
-maybe you ought to think about becoming a writer."
+maybe you ought to think about delivering stories.

-"Maybe," Finner mumbled.[^stories-and-poems]

-[^stories-and-poems]: He'd written stories and poems for school.
-Doing it made volcanoes seem attractive.
+There are such,"
+she went on.
+"Places where people don't hold much by material possessions, there are santas who memorize stories and poems to tell to folks on their birthdays and whenever."

+Finner turned his teacup around in his hands again.
+"Do they write the stories too?"

+Gran-Granna Tumbly shook her head firmly.
+"No, of course not.
+That's making, and making is elves' work."
+She caught his eyes with hers, which were as clear as a deep mountain lake and only half a degree warmer.

+*THUMP!*
-*THUMP!* He jumped as something heavy hit the floor in the room overhead.
+He jumped as something heavy hit the floor in the room overhead.
 "What was that?"

 Gran-Granna picked up her cane and struggled to her feet.
-"Dearie me, look at the time," she said curtly.
+"Dearie me, look at the time," she said briskly.
 "I'm sure your folks will be wondering where you are.
-You best be—"
+You'd best be—"

 *THUMP!* "Ow, get off me!" a female voice said peevishly.

-Finner reached for his great-grandmother.
+Finner looked at the ceiling.
 "I think someone's up there," he whispered loudly.

 Gran-Granna rolled her eyes.